1995parham-teaching/interviews/questions/README.md

     (Almost: there are a few details that differ, such as the value of `$BASH_LINENO`, and the behavior of the return built-in.)
 - What is the difference between `. ~/file` and `source ~/file`
 - Are you familiar with `systemd`?
+- Why you cannot write on a disk that has the required spaces?
+  - Because of the `inode` runs out

 ## Networking